fattyageboy/berthcare/design-documentation/design-system/tokens/typography.md

 **Why:**

 - Mobile is the primary device
-- Nurses don't use desktops in the field
+- caregivers don't use desktops in the field
 - One scale = simpler code
 - Consistency across devices